Mrayan116/CodeColleagues---2/README.md

 - **Phase 4** — RAG over uploaded course notes/lecture PDFs, a sandboxed code execution environment, GitHub integration, personalized learning paths, more languages.

-## Notes on this build

-- Authentication is intentionally out of scope through Phase 2 (per the brief) — all data is currently unscoped to a user.
-The `User` model and nullable `user_id` foreign keys already exist on every table so auth can be added later without a schema rewrite.
-- Redis/Celery and pgvector are deliberately not included — nothing so far needs them, per the "don't overengineer" guidance in the brief.
-- The Practice Generator returns each question's hints and solution in the same response (unlike the Debugger/Hint Mode, which gate the solution behind a second request) — the frontend hides them client-side.
-This was a deliberate simplification since practice questions aren't tied to a single "reveal" moment the way a debugging session is; revisit if that trust boundary matters for your use case.